mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

 ## Next steps

-Now you have completed training and predicting with a neural network by using NumPy on MXNet and Gluon.
+Now you have completed training and predicting with a neural network by using NP on MXNet and Gluon.
 You can check the guides to these two front ends: :ref:`deepnumpy_guide` and :ref:`gluon_guide`.